NDevTK/writeups/_posts/2023-08-18-extensions.md

 ### Attack scenario
 A local network attacker can gain account takeover if a user attempts to reset their password.
-May also requires the user's data of birth depending on the account settings.
+May also require the user's data of birth depending on the account settings.

 # FREE XSS SECTION!